aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.

+``clear_buffer`` clears a PIPE_BUFFER resource with the specified clear value (which may be multiple bytes in length).
+Logically this is a memset with a multi-byte element value starting at offset bytes from resource start, going for size bytes.
+It is guaranteed that size % clear_value_size == 0.

 Drawing
 ^^^^^^^